-Asian shares fall on jitters over missile landing in Poland
+Markets mixed on jitters after missile lands in Poland

-TOKYO (AP) — Asian shares were mostly lower Wednesday, as investors got jittery over global risks after Poland said a Russian-made missile killed two people there.
+TOKYO (AP) — European stock benchmarks mostly edged higher in early trading Wednesday after Asian shares finished generally lower.

-Benchmarks fell in Sydney, Seoul, Hong Kong and Shanghai, while shares in Tokyo rebounded to finish slightly higher.
+Investors have been jittery over global risks after Poland said a Russian-made missile killed two people there.

-Details were unclear, including who fired the missile.
-Three U.S. officials said preliminary assessments suggested the missile was fired by Ukrainian forces at an incoming Russian missile amid a crushing salvo against Ukraine’s electrical infrastructure Tuesday.
+Benchmarks fell in Sydney, Seoul, Hong Kong and Shanghai, while shares in Tokyo finished slightly higher.
+Oil prices fell.

+Details of the missile were unclear, including who launched it.
+Three U.S. officials said preliminary assessments suggested the missile was fired by Ukrainian forces at an incoming Russian missile.
 The Polish government said it was investigating.
-President Joe Biden, in Indonesia for the Group of 20 summit, promised “full U.S support for and assistance with Poland’s investigation.”
+U.S. President Joe Biden, in Indonesia for the Group of 20 summit, promised “full U.S support for and assistance with Poland’s investigation.”

 “Asian equities were defensive on Wednesday, with geopolitical tensions driving price action,” said Anderson Alves at ActivTrades.